Nolan Jones Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres' 3.71 team ERA is No. 1 among all league pitching staffs.
+- The Padres' 3.72 team ERA ranks first across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.